strategineer/personal-website/content/books/2024-07-02/index.md

 "Hey, I'm polite," Jenks said.
 "I didn't even mention Prison Planet 7."
 {{< /quote >}}

 I picked this book up after being disappointed with [John Scalzi's The Kaiju Preservation Society](/books/9780765389121/).
-It's a boring novel but the way John Scalzi fumbles his handling "woke" themes / inclusion for clout's sake is pathetic.
+It's a boring novel but the way John Scalzi fumbles his handling of "woke" themes is pathetic.

 Having read [The Galaxy, and the Ground Within by Becky Chambers](/books/9781473647688/) last year and having enjoyed it, I knew that she was interested in and skilled at telling empathetic stories about diverse people, each of them being unique, special in their own way and, most importantly, deserving of love.
 She tells hopeful stories without shying away from "real" issues that don't have easy solutions which makes the happy moments feel more earned.